softwarelifecycle/resume/README.md

 I am highly devoted to continuous learning and have taken Udemy courses on Software Architecture, REST API's using rGPC, Python and Data Science.

-I look forward to discuss interesting engineering oppurtunities!
+I look forward to discussing interesting engineering oppurtunities!
 Please view my complete resume above.

 Thank you for your time.
 Harold Chattaway